Towards Adversarial Robustness via Debiased High-Confidence Logit Alignment: Methodology

 To mitigate the spurious correlation bias introduced by adversarial training with inverse adversarial examples, we propose utilizing debiased high-confidence logits for regularization.
 Specifically, this approach involves separating and quantifying the spurious bias towards background features under inverse adversarial attacks, and then recalibrating the biased high-confidence logits to align with those of adversarial examples, as illustrated in Figure~\ref{Model_overview1}.

 First, we quantify the model's biased activation degree towards background features under inverse adversarial attacks.
-Following the approach proposed by ~\cite{dong2020robust}, we use Grad-CAM~\cite{grad_cam_paper} to generate pixel-wise attention maps $M \in [0,1]^{ n\times n}$ for the natural example $x$.
-We separate the background feature $\Check{x}_{(S)}$ from the inverse adversarial examples $\Check{x}$ based on the $M$:
+Following the approach proposed by \cite{dong2020robust}, we use using Grad-CAM~\cite{grad_cam_paper} or alternative methods such as SAM~\cite{kirillov2023segment} to generate pixel-wise attention maps $M \in [0,1]^{ n\times n}$ for the natural example $x$.
+We separate the background feature $\Check{x}_{(B)}$ from the inverse adversarial examples $\Check{x}$ based on the $M$:

 where $\mathbb{I}_{(M_{i,j} < \omega)}$ is an indicator function and $\omega$ is a predefined threshold.
-Next, we compute the logits for the background feature $\Check{x}_{(S)}$:
+Next, we compute the logits for the background feature $\Check{x}_{(B)}$:

 These logits can quantify the biased degree introduced by background feature activation during network inference.

 To recalibrate the biased high-confidence logits, we refine the logits of inverse adversarial examples by subtracting the background feature logits: